Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

 As U.S. and Israeli strikes have pounded Iran, the Islamic Republic has retaliated with missiles and drone attacks on Israel and nearby Arab Gulf countries hosting U.S. forces.

 The air war could rattle global markets, particularly if Iran makes the Strait of Hormuz unsafe for commercial traffic.
-Around 20% of the world's traded oil passes through the vital waterway, and oil prices are already set for swings.
+Around 20% of the world's traded oil passes through the vital waterway.

-In repeated barrages across Israel, at least 10 people were killed and more than 120 injured, according to authorities.
-Many missiles were intercepted, the military said.
+While Iran struck U.S. bases in Bahrain and the United Arab Emirates, the attacks have also hit outside of military installations, including a hotel in the Emirati city of Dubai, and Kuwait’s international airport.
+At least four people have been killed in strikes on Gulf countries.

+Araghchi, Iran’s foreign minister, blamed such strikes on the U.S. and Israel for starting the war.
+He said he had spoken to his counterparts in the Gulf countries and urged them to pressure the U.S. and Israel to end it.

-Israel’s Defense Minister Israel Katz said Sunday that Israel will have “a non-stop air train” of strikes against military and leadership targets in Iran.
+Israel’s Defense Minister Israel Katz said Sunday that Israel will have “a non-stop air train” of strikes against Iranian military and leadership targets.
+The U.S. military said it had struck an Iranian warship at a port on the Gulf of Oman that was now sinking.

 Flights across the Middle East were disrupted, and air defense fire thudded over Dubai.
 The United Arab Emirates’ commercial capital has long drawn business and expatriates by billing itself as a safe haven in a volatile region.